MirrorNetworking/Mirror/migration.md

 ```

 ## 7. Update your synclist callbacks
-In HLAPI SyncLists have a callback delegate that gets called in the client whenever the list is updated.
+In Mirror SyncLists have a callback delegate that gets called in the client whenever the list is updated.
 We have changed the callback to be an event instead and we also pass the item that was updated/removed

 For example, if you have this code: